ahtrahddis/MyEnglishGreekDict/README.md

 ## Installation instructions

-1. Connect your Kindle with your Laptop/PC
+1. Connect your Kindle with your Laptop/PC.
-2. Copy MyEnglishGreekDict.mobi to /documents/dictionaries folder
+2. Copy MyEnglishGreekDict.mobi to /documents/dictionaries folder.
 3. Unmount, disconnect and restart your Kindle
 4. Don't use it as your default dictionary - having an English - English as your default ensures that your Kindle will use it as a fallback dictionary.
 Instead choose it from within the book you are currently reading.

 **Notes:**